CJAndrew84/REST.wise_Scripting/20260505-ProjectWiseDataGovernance/Article.md

 - Run a script
 - Build the ProjectWise structure

 It’s good.
 It works.
-And to be honest, most of us have been doing some version of that for years.

 There were a couple of things I’ll take away from it.
 The way Benito structured disciplines, their folders, and the user lists tied to them was clean.
 I’ll use that.
 It makes sense.

-But the core idea—Excel driving project template creation—that part isn’t new.
+But the core idea, an Excel file driving project template creation, that part isn’t new (well to me).

 I’ve been working like that since around 2018 when I first became the Lead ProjectWise Admin for the Highways business in the UK at AECOM (what they call a GA).
+Credit should go to Gareth McClimonds and Mike Clarke for starting this approach.

 Driving template setup from Excel is a clear improvement over manually building everything in ProjectWise Administrator.